 In 2019, we’ll partner with ILFDublin to deliver a one-day professional development and information day for anyone who organizes literature events, be they writers, festival directors, venue managers, literature organisations, publishers or journal editors.
 More on this soon.

-In 2020, we’ll return with our biennial writers conference, connecting writers with literature organisations of all kinds, and programming events relevant to their creative and professional writing practice.
+In 2020, we’ll planned to return with our biennial writers conference, however, COVID-19 disrupted our plans.
+Instead, we’re moving online with the Words Ireland Lecture Series in October and November 2020.
 To see what happened at our conference in 2018, click here.

 Literature Audience Development